 Eighty years of Rubiaceae research at the Garden.

 In our institute systematic studies on tropical Rubiaceae have been carried out continuously for almost eighty years.
 This has resulted in the description of many new species, in the production of revisions and monographs based on classical herbarium taxonomy and in detailed character analysis in fields such as palynology, floral biology, etc. Many publications on Rubiaceae have been produced by BR researchers.
-The following botanists played an important historical role in the Rubiaceae research at the National Botanic Garden of Belgium.
+The following botanists played an important historical role in the Rubiaceae research at the Botanic Garden.

 Members of the current Rubiaceae Research group are:

 Collaboration between the BR Rubiaceae research group and researchers from other institutes is extensive.

 The large species number and the great morphological, anatomical and biological variation make the Rubiaceae a very interesting family to study.
 Our research ranges from monographs based on classical herbarium taxonomy to in-depth morphological, anatomical and palynological studies.
 In the near future molecular research will be started.
 Although our interest extends to all Rubiaceae worldwide, we currently focus our attention on certain tribes and certain geographic areas.

 To help us with our Rubiaceae research we are assembling a large collection of living Rubiaceae.
 Our ultimate aim is to have living representatives of all Rubiaceae genera.